Scuba & Wreck Diving In Truk Lagoon, Chuuk, on Atols in the Carolina Islands

 Scuba diving is the main industry on the islands with hundreds of thousand of tourists flocking here annually.

 Places such as Truk Lagoon Diving Centre and Odyssey Adventures offer fantastic deals and experiences for registered scuba divers to novices.
-Many of the hotels in the area offer scuba diving vacations including daily scuba diving equipment.
+Many of the hotels in the area offer scuba diving vacations including daily scuba diving equipment hire.

 Deep sea fishing is always an exciting adventure for anglers.
 Hilton head Island offers fantastic opportunities to fish in the deep blue ocean with charter boats supplying all the necessary equipment.